bocoup/mobilevis/README.md

 # MobileV.is App

- Start the machine setup by running `vagrant up dev MobileV.is is a collection of data visualization examples, specifically the way in which they appear on mobile devices.
+[MobileV.is](http://mobilev.is) is a collection of data visualization examples, specifically the way in which they appear on mobile devices.

 http://MobileV.is is an actual website you can visit.